f5devcentral/f5-big-iq-onboarding/README.md

     tmsh save sys config
     ```

-9. **AWS only** - Change default shell on all instances to bash, and set the admin's password to admin.
+9. **AWS only**: Change default shell on all instances to bash, and set the admin's password to admin.
    SSH to each instances and run these tmsh commands (replace the IP addresses with the eth0 internal IP addresses of each instances):

     ```